bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is DHCP?
 How does it work?</summary><br><b>

-It stands for Dynamic Host Configuration Protocol, and allocates IP addresses, subnet masks and gateways to hosts.
+It stands for Dynamic Host Configuration Protocol and allocates IP addresses, subnet masks, and gateways to hosts.
 This is how it works:

-* A host upon entering a network, broadcasts a message in search of a DHCP server (DHCP DISCOVER)
+* A host upon entering a network broadcasts a message in search of a DHCP server (DHCP DISCOVER)
 * An offer message is sent back by the DHCP server as a packet containing lease time, subnet mask, IP addresses, etc (DHCP OFFER)
-* Depending on which offer accepted, the client sends back a reply broadcast letting all DHCP servers know (DHCP REQUEST)
+* Depending on which offer is accepted, the client sends back a reply broadcast letting all DHCP servers know (DHCP REQUEST)
-* Server sends an acknowledgment (DHCP ACK)
+* The server sends an acknowledgment (DHCP ACK)

 Read more [here](https://linuxjourney.com/lesson/dhcp-overview)
 </b></details>

 <details>
-<summary>Can you have two DHCP servers in the same network?
-How it work?</summary><br><b>
+<summary>Can you have two DHCP servers on the same network?
+How does it work?</summary><br><b>

-It is possible to have two DHCP servers on the same network, however it is not recommended, and it is important to configure them carefully to prevent conflicts and configuration problems.
+It is possible to have two DHCP servers on the same network, however, it is not recommended, and it is important to configure them carefully to prevent conflicts and configuration problems.
 - When two DHCP servers are configured on the same network, there is a risk that both servers will assign IP addresses and other network configuration settings to the same device, which can cause conflicts and connectivity issues.
 Additionally, if the DHCP servers are configured with different network settings or options, devices on the network may receive conflicting or inconsistent configuration settings.
 - However, in some cases, it may be necessary to have two DHCP servers on the same network, such as in large networks where one DHCP server may not be able to handle all the requests.
 In such cases, DHCP servers can be configured to serve different IP address ranges or different subnets, so they do not interfere with each other.
 </b></details>